arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 In this task you will create a new store app from scratch and add video control linked to a smooth streaming video uploaded to Windows Azure Media Services.

-1. Download and install the [Visual Studio Extension SDK for the Smooth Streaming Client for Windows 8.1] (http://visualstudiogallery.msdn.microsoft.com/0170c67c-c183-4fee-8dd4-c2b44d710d40).
+1. Download and install the [Microsoft Smooth Streaming Client SDK for Windows 8.1] (http://visualstudiogallery.msdn.microsoft.com/0170c67c-c183-4fee-8dd4-c2b44d710d40).

 1. Open **Visual Studio Express 2013 for Windows** and select **New Project...** from the Start Page to start a new solution.